dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-12-18-a-vision-for-a-value-enabled-web.md

 Cyberspace flattens both time and space, dissolving the prismatic separations that we are so used to in meatspace.
 The guy replying to your tweet might be trolling, might be a bot, might be 12 years old, might be heavily intoxicated, or all of the above.
+You don't know, and that's a feature, not a bug.

 Some ~~boomers~~ people bemoan the armies of \"anonymous troll-demons,\" seemingly incapable of dealing with the roughness of pseudonymous online discourse.[^fn-td]